Barney Fife: Characterization

-Nonetheless, Barney has rare moments of courage and competence, such as when he saves a member of the state police who has been captured by criminals, and apprehends the criminals by driving to the jail with the crooks and their hostage trapped in their trailer ("Jailbreak").
+Nonetheless, Barney has rare moments of courage and competence, such as when he saves a member of the state police who has been captured by criminals, and apprehends the criminals by driving to the jail with the crooks and their hostage trapped in their trailer.
 This is one of the few occasions when Barney catches the crooks intentionally rather than by accident.
-When a vindictive newspaper publisher uses a female employee to trick Barney into giving away "dirt" on Andy to get the latter removed as sheriff (as revenge for getting a speeding citation which he neglected to pay) ("Andy on Trial"), Barney redeems Andy and himself with a speech defending Andy and his record as sheriff.
-He explains how much of a benefit Andy is to Mayberry; then, in a rare display of candor and a departure from his usual insistence on following the letter of the law, he explains what Andy had been trying to teach him from the moment Barney first became a deputy - that a lawman does better in dealing with people when he goes more by the heart than by the book, thereby allowing Andy to remain sheriff.
+When a vindictive newspaper publisher uses a female employee to trick Barney into revealing information about Andy to get the latter removed as sheriff (as revenge for getting a speeding citation which he neglected to pay), Barney redeems Andy and himself with a speech defending Andy and his record as sheriff.
+He explains how much of a benefit Andy is to Mayberry; then, in a rare display of candor and a departure from his usual insistence on following the letter of the law, he explains what Andy had been trying to teach him from the moment Barney first became a deputy — that a lawman does better in dealing with people when he goes more by the heart than by the book, thereby allowing Andy to remain sheriff.

+Barney thinks of himself as a "ladies man," although he is committed to long-time girlfriend, Thelma Lou.
+In several episodes, Barney flirts with other women behind Thelma Lou's back, such as the unseen character, Juanita, a local waitress.
+Barney is easily duped by women who selfishly take advantage of either Barney's self-assured prowess as a romantic, or his naivety, usually to Barney's ultimate embarrassment and Thelma Lou's irritation.
+At the same time, Barney is protective of his relationship with Thelma Lou and easily becomes jealous when he thinks their relationship is threatened by other men.
+In several episodes, Barney overly concerns himself with Andy's love life, either by trying to manipulate Andy into dating certain women Barney thinks would be a good match; or, by misinterpreting Andy's relationship with girlfriend, Helen Crump, by presuming they are about to marry, and going to great lengths to spread that rumor, causing much confusion.